-To do this, disconnect your iPhone from the PC, then go to Settings -> General -> Reset and choose Reset location and privacy.
+To do this, disconnect your iPhone fr om the PC, then go to Settings -> General -> Reset and choose Reset location and privacy.
 You will be asked to insert your passcode.

-This will erase all your settings regarding trusted computers to which you have connected your iPhone in the past.
+It will erase all your settings regarding trusted computers to which you have connected your iPhone in the past.

 Once you have reset these settings, reconnect your iPhone to the PC and confirm that you trust this computer.

 We hope this article helped you to find an effective solution to correct the above-described issue!
 Let us know about your experience with this error.